Germany waste three-goal lead but edge past Italy into Nations League semis

-DORTMUND, Germany :Germany squandered a three-goal lead to draw 3-3 against Italy on Sunday but still earned a nerve-racking 5-4 aggregate victory and a spot in the Nations League last four.
+DORTMUND, Germany :Germany squandered a three-goal lead to draw 3-3 against Italy on Sunday but still earned a nerve-racking 5-4 aggregate victory to set up a Nations League semi-final against Portugal in June.

-The hosts scored three times in a dizzying first half where they dominated their continental rivals with a high-pressing and attacking game that left Italy no chance.
+The hosts scored three times, including one goal aided by a quick-thinking ballboy, in a dizzying first half where they dominated their continental rivals with a high-pressing and attacking game that left Italy no chance.

 Not since their 2014 World Cup victory had Germany outclassed a major international side in such a way for an entire half, with 16 efforts towards goal.
 But they were nowhere to be seen after the break, taking their foot off the gas and conceding three goals before snatching a slim aggregate win.